-Background: The Public Safety Officers' Benefits (PSOB) Act was designed to offer peace of mind to men and women seeking careers in public safety and to make a strong statement about the value that American society places on the contributions of those who serve their communities in potentially dangerous circumstances.
-The families of public safety officers who have fallen or have become completely and permanently disabled in the line of duty rely on the benefits promised to them by the PSOB Act to continue on with their lives.
+Background: The Public Safety Officers' Benefits (PSOB) Program was designed to offer peace of mind to men and women seeking careers in public safety and to make a strong statement about the value that American society places on the contributions of those who serve their communities in potentially dangerous circumstances.
+The families of public safety officers who have fallen or have become completely and permanently disabled in the line of duty rely on the benefits promised to them by the PSOB Program to continue on with their lives.

-The PSOB Act not only provides death benefits to the eligible survivors of public safety officers, but also offers financial assistance for higher education for the spouses and children of federal, state, and local public safety officers through the Public Safety Officers' Educational Assistance (PSOEA) Act.
+The PSOB Program not only provides death and disability benefits to eligible public safety officers and their survivors, but also offers financial assistance for higher education for the spouses and children of federal, state, and local public safety officers through the Public Safety Officers' Educational Assistance (PSOEA) Program.